 Master electricians require some formal education and extensive hands-on training.
 Learn about the education, job duties and licensure requirements to see if this is the right career for you.
-There are services that electrician Melbourne CBD that are not available on others.
+There are services that emergency 24 hour electricians Melbourne that are not available on others.

 They’re not called ‘master’ electricians for nothing: achieving this rank involves years of work experience and continuing education.
 You can begin on-the-job training without formal education in some states, while others do require a degree or certificate.
 No matter where you start, you’ll need to work for several years before you can become licensed as a master electrician.